Trump says Stormy payment never came from campaign, was meant to stop ‘false’ claims

 The president was referring to a letter written and signed by Daniels in January, stating “with complete clarity” that allegations of an affair with Trump were “absolutely false.”
 Daniels also wrote, at the time, that rumors that she received “hush money” from Trump were “completely false.”

-Trump also said last month that he didn’t know about the $130,000 payment.
+Trump, however, also said last month that he didn’t know about the $130,000 payment.

-But Giuliani revealed Wednesdsay night on Fox News' "Hannity" that Trump made the reimbursement.
+But Giuliani revealed Wednesdsay night on Fox News' "Hannity" that Trump indeed made the reimbursement.

 Giuliani, though, clarified Thursday on “Fox & Friends” that Trump “didn’t know the details of this until we knew the details of this” a couple weeks ago.
 He has said Trump thought it was to cover unspecified "expenses."